How do I set the rights or chmod a file in an FTP client?

 - Open FileZilla.

-- Connect to the server you're you are going to upload the files.
+- Connect to the server where you're going to upload the files.

 - Next, on the right side of the window, browse to the location of the upload files.
 If this location doesn't exist create it.